-NOTE: The Multiplexer cable (YTD965) or the CAN converter (YTD960) harness must be used for any diagnostics on the following vehicles: BMW 7 series (E65)
+NOTE: The Multiplexer cable (YTD965) must be used for any diagnostics on the BMW 7 series (E65).

-Parking Brake Bedding-in
+BMW 7 Series (E65) Parking Brake Bedding-in

 If the brake shoes of the 'Duo Servo Brake' are replaced then the bedding process must be performed to ensure correct operation of the system.
 The procedure may be performed on a roller test rig or on a road test drive.